Promote a congress

 Set clear objectives: Define your target audience and attendance goals.
 Determine if you’re aiming for local players, interstate competitors, or a mix of both.

-Choose the right date: Avoid scheduling conflicts with other major bridge events or holidays.
-Consult the Bridge NSW calendar to select an optimal date.
+Choose the right date: Avoid scheduling conflicts with other major bridge events such as State Championships and ABF-licensed events.
+Consult the Bridge NSW Event Calendar to select an optimal date for your congress.
+Then complete and submit a congress application form for approval.

-Create a dompelling event package: Offer attractive prizes, engaging side events, and consider partnering with local businesses for special accommodation or dining offers for participants.
+Create a compelling event package: Offer attractive prizes, engaging side events, and consider partnering with local businesses for special accommodation or dining offers for participants.

 Digital marketing strategies